morse-simulator/morse/doc/morse/user/advanced_tutorials/ros_tutorial.rst

 to RVIZ) would do.

-Let's create a first simple scenario script (``scenario.py``): a PR2 in a kitchen environment, a keyboard actuator to move it around, and a IMU sensor to get some odometry feedback.
+Let's create a first simple scenario script (``scenario.py``): a PR2 in a kitchen environment, a keyboard actuator to move it around, and an IMU sensor to get some odometry feedback.

 .. code-block:: python